google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 // 'description' is a String be used as an accessible description for the button.

 // 'pendingIntent is a <a href="http://developer.android.com/reference/android/app/PendingIntent.html">PendingIntent</a> to launch when the action button
 // or menu item was tapped.
-Chrome will be calling <a href="http://developer.android.com/reference/android/app/PendingIntent.html#send(android.content.Context,%20int,%20android.content.Intent)">PendingIntent#send()</a> on
+The browser will be calling <a href="http://developer.android.com/reference/android/app/PendingIntent.html#send(android.content.Context,%20int,%20android.content.Intent)">PendingIntent#send()</a> on
 // taps after adding the url as data.
 The client app can call
 // <a href="http://developer.android.com/reference/android/content/Intent.html#getDataString()">Intent#getDataString()</a> to get the url.